karfly/learnable-triangulation-pytorch/README.md

 3. Download pretrained backbone's weights from [here](https://drive.google.com/open?id=1TGHBfa9LsFPVS5CH6Qkcy5Jr2QsJdPEa) and place here: `data/pretrained/human36m/pose_resnet_4.5_pixels_human36m.pth` (ResNet-152 trained on COCO dataset and finetuned jointly on MPII and Human3.6M).
 4. If you want to train Volumetric model, you need rough estimations of the 3D skeleton both for train and val splits.
 You have two options:
  - Rough 3D skeletons can be estimated by Algebraic model and placed to `data/precalculated_results/human36m/results_train.pkl` and `data/precalculated_results/human36m/results_val.pkl` respectively.
  - Other option is to use GT estimate of the 3D skeleton by setting `use_gt_pelvis: true` in a config.
-Here you don't need any precalculated results, but evaluation becomes unfair, because GT "leaks" to evaluation process.
+Here you don't need any precalculated results, but such training mode overestimates the resulting accuracy, because pelvis is always perfectly defined.

 #### CMU Panoptic
 *Will be added soon*

 ## Train
-Every experiment is defined by config.
-Configs with experiments from the paper can be found in `experiments` directory:
+Every experiment is defined by `.config` files.
+Configs with experiments from the paper can be found in `experiments` directory (results can be found below):

 **Human3.6M:**
  1. Algebraic w/o confidences - [experiments/human36m/train/human36m_alg_no_conf.yaml](https://github.com/karfly/learnable-triangulation-pytorch/blob/master/experiments/human36m/train/human36m_alg_no_conf.yaml)